RobinTTY/LearningCollection/website/docs/csharp/dotnet-versions/Net Standard vs Net Core and UWP.md

 - .NET Core 1.x (the predecessor to .NET Core 2.0, with significantly reduced functionality)
 - The .NET Micro Framework is for running .NET code on highly resource constrained embedded devices (under 1 MB)
 - Mono, the open source framework upon which Xamarin sits, also has libraries to develop cross-platform desktop applications on Linux, macOS, and Windows.
 Not all features are supported, or work fully
+- UWP itself is still supported but is also not widely used and seems a bit dead-ended

 ## Windows Runtime